huangli712/ZenGui/docs/src/install.md

 ```text
 https://github.com/huangli712/ZenGui
 ```
 It should be a compresed file (`ZenGui.tar.gz`).
 Please uncompress it in your favourite directory, such as `/home/your_home/zengui`.
-Then, please setup the environment variable `ZEN_GUI`, which should point to `home/your_home/zengui/src` directory.
+Then, please setup the environment variable `ZEN_GUI`, which should point to the `/home/your_home/zengui/src` directory.
 In MacOS, you can accomplish this by execute the following command in the terminal:
 ```shell
 $ export ZEN_GUI=/home/your_home/zengui/src
 ```